 IEC: The acronym for the International Electro-Technical Commission.
 It is an international standards organization that prepares and publishes international standards for all electrical, electronic and related technologies.

-Insulation Resistance Tests: The test carried out when there are unstable readings and random changes in the zero balance point of the load cell.
-It is done by connecting all the conductors together and then the resistance between all the connected wires and the load cell body is measured.
+Insulation Resistance Tests: A test used to troubleshoot when unstable readings and random changes in the zero balance point of the load cell occur.
+It is performed by connecting all the conductors together and then measuring the resistance between all the connected wires and the load cell body.